fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Default HTML markup matches Twitter Bootstrap 3.x or 4.x
 * Using Pootle translation server (translation.typo3.org)
 * Using interfaces and signal / slot for easy extending
-* Supports migration (of EXT:t3blog) and is tested in TYPO3 6-10
+* Supports migration from EXT:t3blog and is tested in TYPO3 6-10
-* A few unit tests
+* CGL and code quality tests

 .. tip::